OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 We should make sure to reference all other Security Practices and activities within the model, such as Implementation Defect Tracking metrics

+**Summit MN:**
+* decrease of number of vulnerabilites is 2nd order metrics, focus on 1st level metrics
+* number of base metrics and deduced metrics -> might be sensible to mention it
+* we can call the metrics from defect tracking as an example
+* "result" is a better word rather than "impact" (just stressing the fact)
+* "most efficient matter for gathering data" -> mention that you can gather data in a manual or automated (preferred) way
+* "Expressed as a unit of measure" -> units should be the ones people care about ("covered lines of code" not a good example)
+* CMMI levels not very recognizeable in the description of all levels (Best effort / Process and alignment / Improving and measuring)
+* we don't mention that one of the metrics is budget spent
+* what are the drivers for definition of a particular metric?
+Which metrics are useful?
+Should we measure anything we can or not?
+Some ground should be laid in the practice description
+* measuring SAMM Maturity as an example as well?
+* discussion on inexpensive vs expensive metrics - cost/benefit? or just cost e.g. in term of hours?
+* Maybe some of the metrics to be put on level 2? bar too high?
+* discussion about coverage? where to start? (probably rather easy)
+* measurement and risk mgmt?
+Should there be more of it? - no decision

 ## Maturity 2
 ### Activity